Things to do in Mykonos away from the beach

 Artefacts on display include an old wine press, bread oven, traditional musical instruments and Cycladic costumes of past eras.
 In the garden of the Maritime Museum, the largest lighthouse of the Aegean can be found, along with an assortment of anchors from different fleets of ships.

-Avenue of the Lions, Delos, Greece © Georgios Giannopoulos - Wikimedia Commons
+Avenue of the Lions, Delos, Greece © Georgios Giannopoulos - Wikimedia CC BY-SA 3.0

 If Greek mythology is your thing, you must visit the ancient UNESCO World Heritage island of Delos.
 About a 45-minute boat ride from Mykonos, the ancient ruins here were originally built purely as a testament to the Gods, as Delos is the birthplace of Apollo and Artemis, the children of Zeus.